Menu

 Credit: Disney

-Next time you find yourself boarding your boat and singing along to “Yo Ho, Yo Ho, A Pirate’s Life for Me,” keep an eye out for these little-known details.
-Who knows—you might just spot something new!
+So, the next time you find yourself boarding a boat and humming along to “Yo Ho, Yo Ho, A Pirate’s Life for Me,” keep an eye out for these hidden details.
+Whether you’re riding in Disneyland or Walt Disney World, the magic and mystery of Pirates of the Caribbean will always have new secrets to uncover.

 About Steven Wilk